CogentRoleplayCommunity/FogentRoleplay/Characters/NPC/UlfricWarwinter/UlfricWarwinter.md

 ## Backstory

 Ulfric Warwinter, a former soldier and sellsword, originates from the city of Reddwall.
-He is a committed member of the Lords' Alliance, a political entity that unites the cities and towns of the East.
+He is a committed member of the Eastern Alliance, a political entity that unites the cities and towns of the East.

 ## Appearance